moshekarmel1/plop/README.md

 Create a file called `.env` with the environment variables.
 It should be based on the `.env.example` file.

+Install the Dependencies with `pip install -r requirements.txt`

 Run `python loader.py` (one time) to load up some documents into the Pincone Vector DB, and use the Embeddings to save them in a way that can be easily queried later.

 Run `python main.py` to query the Wiki system with your questions.